Quitalizner/BuildMyPC/README.md

 * Hats off to members of stackoverflow for clearing my doubts.
 * Thank you Mr.Anirudh for introducing me to ruby on rails.
-* Thank you Michael Hartl for his crystal clear tutorials in railstutorial.org
+* Thank you Michael Hartl for your crystal clear tutorials in railstutorial.org

 ## Future Upgrades